ublue-os/website/docs/images/bluefin/index.md

   - System designed for automatic staging of updates.
     - If you've never used an image-based Linux before just use your computer normally.
     - Don't overthink it, just shut your computer off when you're not using it.
+- [Starship](https://starship.rs) is enabled by default to give you a nice shell prompt.

 ### Roadmap and Future Features